-Pay-for-performance incentives in Shanghai constituted about 11-50% of family doctors’ salary for about half of the survey responders, while a third of responders earned more than 50% of their annual salary as p4p in 201535.
-Considering this study’s findings, reducing the weight of p4p incentives, while increasing family doctors’ base-line salary instead, can be an appropriate approach58.
-Also, standardizing performance threshold to individual characteristics, such as residents’ age and socio-economic status, can improve indicators’ clinical adequacy, and further reduce physicians’ impetus to game the system 65–67.
+Pay-for-performance incentives in Shanghai constituted about 11% to 50% of family doctors’ salary for about half of the survey respondents, while a third of respondents earned more than 50% of their annual salary as p4p in 201535.
+Considering this study’s findings, reducing the weighting of p4p incentives, while increasing family doctors’ baseline salary instead, could be an appropriate approach58.
+Also, standardizing performance thresholds to individual characteristics, such as residents’ age and socio-economic status, can improve the clinical adequacy of indicators and further reduce the impetus on physicians to game the system 65–67.

-As Shanghai’s evaluation system was likely influenced by the UK’s Quality and Outcome Framework (QOF)36–39, policy makers in China should be aware that in the UK once targets for full incentive payments have been reached, additional health gains from the QOF program have become negligible69.
-Also, the use of incentive target thresholds in the QOF were not associated with a significant reduction in mortality nor did they appear to address important disparities in diabetes management70–72.
+As the evaluation system used in Shanghai was likely influenced by the UK’s Quality and Outcome Framework (QOF)36–39, policy makers in China should also be aware of the framework’s limitations, as identified in the UK.
+For example, once targets for full incentive payments have been reached, additional health gains from the QOF program become negligible69.
+Also, the use of incentive target thresholds in the QOF was not associated with a significant reduction in mortality nor did they appear to address important disparities in diabetes management70–72.

 In several high-income countries, quality indicators in community healthcare are publicly reported and adjusted according to disparity indices such as socio-economical position (SEP) 12,14,15.
-This allows providers, policy makers and the general public to understand not only the general trend in quality improvement but also whether and to what extent reducing health inequalities is successfully achieved.
+This allows providers, policy makers, and the general public to understand not only the general trend in quality improvement but also whether and to what extent reducing health inequalities is successfully achieved.
 However, CHCs in Shanghai are currently evaluated solely on whether they attained the target threshold, and results are published only in internal reports33.
-We therefore recommend policy makers to include disparities impact assessments in their performance analyses, and make their reports more transparent12,73.
-By focusing on closing the quality chasm between residents with high and low SEP, policy makers will be better equipped to address the social determinants which affect health and wellbeing among people with diabetes.
+We therefore recommend that policy makers include impact assessments of disparities in their performance analyses and make their reports more transparent to the public12,73.
+By focusing on closing the quality chasm between residents with high and low socioeconomic status, policy makers will be better equipped to address the social determinants that affect health and wellbeing among people with diabetes.

 Study limitations

-Since our qualitative investigation was conducted among stakeholders in Shanghai who were mostly from the same district, the generalizability of our findings is somewhat limited.
-Rural or less affluent areas in China may experience other barriers to quality measurement in primary care which were not discussed in our study, therefore requiring further research.
-Also, considering the relatively small sample of our study, future quantitative or mixed-methods studies on the implementation of quality indicators for primary diabetes care are also warranted, as these will allow to statistically validate or refute our qualitative results.
+Our qualitative investigation was conducted among stakeholders in Shanghai who were mostly from the same district, therefore the generalizability of our findings may be somewhat limited.
+Rural or less affluent areas in China may experience other barriers to quality measurement in primary care that were not discussed in our study and will therefore require further research.
+Also, considering the relatively small sample used in our study, future quantitative or mixed-methods studies on the implementation of quality indicators for primary diabetes care are warranted, as these will enable our qualitative results to be statistically validated or refuted.

 Conclusion